CIMIC Group Limited Shareholder Class Action

 This is a class action against CIMIC Group Limited (CIMIC) alleging CIMIC engaged in misleading or deceptive conduct and breached its continuous disclosure obligations throughout the Claim Period, resulting in loss suffered by shareholders.

-Shareholders who acquired shares in CIMIC during the period 7 February 2018 and 22 January 2020 (inclusive) (Claim Period) are invited to register their interest with Omni Bridgeway.
+Shareholders who acquired shares in CIMIC during the period 7 February 2018 and 22 January 2020 (inclusive) (Claim Period) are invited to sign up with Omni Bridgeway.

 CIMIC Group Limited (formerly Leighton Holdings) is an Australian construction, engineering, infrastructure, mining and related services business.